aiven/devportal/docs/tutorials/anomaly-detection.rst

 Anomaly detection is a way to find unusual or unexpected things in data.
 It is immensely helpful in a variety of fields, such as fraud detection, network security, quality control and others.
 By following this tutorial you will build your own streaming anomaly detection system.

+For example: a payment processor might set up anomaly detection against an e-commerce store if it notices that the store – which sells its items in Indian Rupees and is only configured to sell to the Indian market – is suddenly receiving a high volume of orders from Spain.
+This behavior could indicate fraud.
+Another example is that of a domain hosting service implementing a CAPTCHA against an IP address it deems is interacting with one of its domains in rapid succession.

+While it's often easier to validate anomalies in data once they due to be stored in the database, it's more useful to check in-stream and address unwanted activity before it affects our dataset.

+We can check for anomalies in data by creating filtering pipelines using Apache Fiink®.
+Apache Flink is a flexible, open source tool for in-stream and batch processing of data.
+It lets us run SQL-like queries against a stream of data and perform actions based on the results of those queries.

-First you'll need a continuous flow of data, and for this we'll use a fake generator of IoT sensor readings that will produce CPU usage percentage for various devices.
+In this tutorial you'll use a fake Internet of Things (IoT) sensor that generates data on a CPU usage for various devices as our continuous flow of data.
 Once the data is flowing, you'll then create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).

 This example mimics a scenario where you might want to separate and generate alerts for anomalies in single events.
 For instance, a sensor having a CPU utilization of 99% might create a heating problem and therefore you might want to notify the team in charge of the inventory to schedule the replacement.